ZenoCS-Git/cse15l-lab-reports/lab-2.md

-# Lab 2-3, The Server and others
+# Lab Report 2, The Server and others from Lab 2 and 3
 Okay, it's sorta bad.

 This blog describes instruction for basic usage of the Server and URL Handler class in java